 As a general rule, total indoor airborne spore concentrations in a typical clean HVAC supplied dwelling are less than the “average” outside concentrations, hence the reason for the comparison of the outside air sample.
 The airborne spores should also be less than approximately 1,500 cts/m3.
 Aspergillus /Penicillium and other hyaline spores are on average less than 700 cts/m3.
 Indicator fungi such as Stachybotrys, Chaetomium can point to longer term water issues as these spores are late bloomers, so to speak.

-Remember, there is always a likely exception to every rule or generalization, and because there is no direct relationship between the collected indoor and outdoor samples, performing a direct comparison with limited sampling is often and can be misleading.
+Remember, there is always a likely exception to every rule or generalization, and because there is no direct relationship between the collected indoor and outdoor samples, performing a direct comparison with limited sampling can be and often is misleading.
 The range of expected variability when comparing limited data sets must also be considered.

 Penicillium /Aspergillus – the most common mold species to appear in indoor air samples.
 The majority of the hundreds of sub-species are allergenic; only a few are toxic.
 This group of species only grows with the humidity in the air as its water source.

 Chaetomium – a common water marker that usually indicates wet paper and/or drywall, that has occurred for an extended period of time.

 Stachybotrys – the most common toxic mold species, but not all sub-species are toxic.
 These species need a direct water source to grow.

-50-200 spores – still very low levels; the toxic mold species Stachybotrys and Memnoniella are the only species to be considered an issue at this level.
+50-200 spores – still very low levels; the toxic mold species Stachybotrys and Memnoniella are some of the species to be considered an issue at this level.

-1500-3000 spores – this point indicates that an issue may be apparent, unless a corresponding number in the outdoor sample exists.
+1500-3000 spores – this points to an issue that may be apparent, unless a corresponding number in the outdoor sample exists.
 If water intrusion or mold issue wasn’t found, these levels can be achieved by a hiding behind a wall, newly flipped homes commonly have hidden mold.
 Room environment including dusty home or type of HVAC system can have an amplification effect.
 Further inspection is warranted.

 3000-10,000 spores – without a corresponding number in the outdoor sample, some remediation is necessary.
 A perimeter clean-up is needed if a mold spore source has been identified.
 If water intrusion or mold issue wasn’t found, the home may need to be cleaned and the duct system should be evaluated.

 10,000-25,000 spores – without a corresponding number in the outdoor sample, a mold spore source is usually identified and remediation is needed.
-If no water intrusion or mold issue was found, the duct system may need to be cleaned and a general cleaning of the residence could be a contributing factor.
+If no water intrusion or mold issue was found (including behind walls), the duct system may need to be cleaned and a general cleaning of the residence could be a contributing factor.

 25,000-75,000+ spores – a mold issue will be easy to identify.
 Clean up will be required and should be performed by a Professional Mold Remediator, remember approximately 11 states have mold regulations so hiring a state licensed mold company may be impossible.

-- Moisture intrusion occurring through sub-flooring, walls, windows, or roofs
+- Moisture intrusion occurring through sub-flooring, walls, windows, crawl spaces, basements or roofs.

 - Plumbing, water line leak, toilet overflows or sewer backups